 Rather than send patients for a CT scan at the hospital, HBDS offers this service in our practice.
 Not only does this reduce waiting times, but we use a much lower radiation dose.
 The added third dimension allows our team to conduct dental disease assessments easily, plan implant procedures and analyse entire root canal anatomies.

 Digital imaging at HBDS

-The Kodak 9000 3D Imaging system is a stand-alone, extraoral dental imaging system that has powerful and accurate 3D imaging capabilities, combining the features of dedicated 2D panoramic with 3D technology.
-The increased detail and angles of 3D technology provide us with a wide range of diagnostic possibilities for use in implantology, endodontics (root canals), surgery and routine dental treatment.
-The localized field of view for high-resolution images reduces radiation exposure as compared with larger field 3D images such as CT Scans, making it safer for patients.
+The increased angles and detail provide us with a wide range of diagnostic possibilities for use in implantology, endodontics (root canals), surgery and routine dental treatment.
+The localised field of view for high-resolution images reduces radiation exposure as compared with larger field 3D images such as CT Scans, making it safer for patients.

 - Patients with past or present TMJ or jaw joint problems

 - Those who require full or partial removable dentures or braces.

 - Those who are at risk or suspected of having oral cancer or other tumours of the jaw

 - Patients who are severe 'gaggers' and cannot tolerate other types of radiographic films.